Charlie-XIAO/Charlie-XIAO.github.io/_projects/ossd-sklearn.md

 This is the collection of my open source contributions to [scikit-learn](https://scikit-learn.org/stable/), a Python module for machine learning.<d-cite key="scikit-learn"></d-cite> It has its code base maintained on [GitHub](https://github.com/scikit-learn/scikit-learn), with over 2500 contributors.

-I have made [65 pull requests](https://github.com/scikit-learn/scikit-learn/commits?author=Charlie-XIAO) that have been merged into the code base of scikit-learn.
-Currently I am the [Top #49 contributor](https://github.com/scikit-learn/scikit-learn/graphs/contributors) to scikit-learn, with **3432** lines of addition and **2094** lines of deletion.
+I have contributed [68 merged pull requests](https://github.com/scikit-learn/scikit-learn/commits?author=Charlie-XIAO) to scikit-learn, and I am currently its [Top #49 contributor](https://github.com/scikit-learn/scikit-learn/graphs/contributors) to scikit-learn, with **3432** lines of addition and **2094** lines of deletion.

 ## Code Contributions